ayourtch/llm-templated-coding/instruct/bin/llm-groq-4.md

 Use lower temperature (0.1) and fewer max_tokens (100) for the evaluation call to get more consistent responses.

 Only updates the file when the new implementation is deemed better.

+# preprocessing note

+Use "lib::preprocess::preprocess(filename)" to get the contents of the file with preprocesing, rather than simply reading the file.

 # Implementation details